Cancún: Tropical storms and hurricanes

-The tropical storm season lasts from May to December, the rainy season extends into January with peak precipitation in October.
+The tropical storm season lasts from May to December, the rainy season extending into January with peak precipitation in October.
 February to early May tend to be drier with only occasional scattered showers.
 Cancún is located in one of the main Caribbean hurricane impact areas.
 Although large hurricanes are rare, they have struck near Cancún in recent years, Hurricane Wilma in 2005 being the largest.
 Hurricane Gilbert made a devastating direct hit on Cancún in September 1988 and the tourist hotels needed to be rebuilt.
 In both cases, federal, state and municipal authorities were well prepared to deal with most of the effects on tourists and local residents.
 Hurricane Dean in 2007 also made its mark on the city of Cancún.

-1988's Hurricane Gilbert was the second most intense hurricane ever observed in the Atlantic basin.
+Making landfall in 1988, Hurricane Gilbert was the second most intense hurricane ever observed in the Atlantic basin.
 It landed on the Yucatán peninsula after crossing over the island of Cozumel.
 In the Cancún region, a loss of $87 million (1989 USD) due to a decline in tourism was estimated for the months of October, November and December in 1988.

 On October 21, 2005, Hurricane Wilma made landfall on Mexico's Yucatán Peninsula as a powerful Category 4 hurricane, with strong winds in excess of 150 mph.
 The hurricane's eye first passed over the island of Cozumel, and then made an official landfall near Playa del Carmen in the state of Quintana Roo at around 11 p.m. local time on October 21 with winds near 140 mph.
 Portions of the island of Cozumel experienced the calm eye of Wilma for several hours with some blue skies and sunshine visible at times.
 The eye slowly drifted northward, with the center passing just to the west of Cancún, Quintana Roo.

 Two years later after Hurricane Wilma, in 2007, Hurricane Dean made landfall as a Category 5 storm in Majahual, 190 mi to the south of Cancún.
 Fierce winds at the edge of Dean's impact cone stripped sand off 7.5 mi of beaches from Punta Cancún (Camino Real Hotel) to Punta Nizuc (Club Med).

 The authorities asked tourism operators to suspend sending tourists to Cancún while Hurricane Dean was approaching, but did ask airlines to send empty planes, which were then used to evacuate tourists already there.

 Attractions

+Hospitality

+The Hotel Zone is the main means of economic income for Cancún and is one of the most visited international tourist destinations in the world.